The HIVE is composed of several major sub-systems and components as depicted in Figure 1 below:

-a.)
-Wearable rendering system.
 Users of the HIVE are completely un-tethered and encumbered as little as possible.
 HIVE users carry a portable rendering unit, orientation sensor for head-tracking, a custom-built video control unit for the HMD, and associated power supplies.
-The rendering computer, video control unit (VCU), and power supplies are mounted to a small backpack frame (see Figure to the right).
+The rendering computer, video control unit (VCU), and power supplies are mounted to a small backpack frame (see Figure 2 to the right).
 The total weight of the backpack with a single battery for HMD power is approximately 9.8 kilograms.

-c.
-Eight infrared cameras.
 In general, optical position tracking using triangulation can operate over longer distances with less interference than alternative tracking technologies.
-HIVE cameras work optimally in cool ambient lighting (e.g., fluorescent, mercury vapor lights, and sodium vapor lights).
-The use of eight cameras facilitates coverage of the large tracking area, increases precision, and reduces possible problems related to occlusions.
+HIVE cameras (Figure 3) work optimally in cool ambient lighting (e.g., fluorescent, mercury vapor lights, and sodium vapor lights).
+The use of twelve cameras facilitates coverage of the large tracking area, increases precision, and reduces possible problems related to occlusions.

-e.)
-Control room.
 The rendering and position-tracking computers are controlled and monitored through a graphics workstation.
 This workstation provides remote access to the computer worn by the user as well as to another workstation dedicated to the position tracking system.
-It enables experimenters to monitor the visualizations that are displayed in the user's HMD.
-HIVE software supports monitoring by creating a cluster-based network.
+It enables researchers to monitor the visualizations that are displayed in the user's HMD.
+The HIVE software supports monitoring by creating a cluster-based network.
 This allows multiple viewpoints of a single virtual simulation to be rendered across more than one computer.
-Low-level synchronization of VE state across machines is handled automatically over the LAN via UDP packets.
+Low-level synchronization of the VE state across machines is handled automatically over the Local Area Network via UDP packets.

-Both Vizard (developed by WorldViz LLC) and Panda3D (developed jointly by Disney and Carnegie Mellon University ’s Entertainment Technology Center ) are currently used to support the HIVE.
-Both are Python based toolkits that provide a basic framework for quickly constructing real time 3D computer-simulated environments.
-With support for most standard 3D model and texture formats, visual and auditory content can be easily developed with third party modeling programs.
+Currently, we use Unity 3D to support the HIVE.
+Unity provides a basic framework for quickly constructing real time 3D computer-simulated environments.
+With support for most standard 3D model and texture formats, visual content can be easily developed with third party modeling programs.

-HIVE researchers have extended both Vizard and Panda 3D by implementing a HIVE application programming interface (API).
-The primary purpose of this API is to standardize portions of the VE software that interface with the various input devices of the HIVE, and to speed the implementation of research and other applications of the HIVE.
+HIVE researchers have implemented a HIVE application programming interface (API).
+The primary purpose of this API is to standardize the way software interfaces with the various input devices of the HIVE and to speed the implementation of research and other applications of the HIVE.
 The standardization further speeds development of virtual worlds to provide specialized functions that support experimental work conducted in the HIVE.